tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinmama.md

 ## Supported Countries

 Among bitcoin brokers that accept credit cards, CoinMama supports the widest range of countries.
 It supports most countries worldwide besides obviously sanctioned countries.

-It supports some [US states](https://www.buybitcoinworldwide.com/en/us/), including California, Texas, and Florida.
+It also supports some [US states](https://www.buybitcoinworldwide.com/en/us/): California, Colorado, Florida, Illinois, Indiana, Kansas, Massachusetts, Michigan, Montana, New Mexico, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas.

 ## Privacy

-CoinMama requires full identity verification before you can buy bitcoins.
+CoinMama allows customers purchasing less than $150 worth of bitcoins to buy without uploading pictures of an ID.
+Any amount over $150 worth of bitcoins will require full identity verification.

 ## Limits & Liquidity

 CoinMama offers some of the highest buying limits among brokers that accept credit cards.
-It allows up to $1,000 worth of BTC to be purchased per day, and up to $5,000 worth per month.
+It allows up to $5,000 worth of BTC to be purchased per day, and up to $20,000 worth per month.

 ## Speed

-Initial verification can take some time but after initial verification all purchases will have bitcoins delivered instantly.
+Initial verification takes a couple hours during work hours, and no more than 24 hours.
+After initial verification all purchases will have bitcoins delivered instantly.

 ## Reputation